Table of Contents

 Spring – March, April, May

 Spring is a great time to visit Disneyland.
 The temperatures can get into the mid-70s, which can be a nice change from snow and melting ice back home.
-Still, it won’t be too hot so make sure you have shorts and jeans as well as long sleeve shirts and a light jacket.
+Still, it won’t be too hot so make sure you have shorts and jeans as well as long-sleeved and a light jacket.
 Above all, don’t forget those comfortable walking shoes.

 Dressing Appropriately for the Activity – (Click to expand)